We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The flickering light of the candle will help ease the stress of the day, and the stylish jar will make a nice addition to your friend’s living room or bedroom decor.

-These cushioned mats, which work similarly to an acupressure massage, can help relieve the aches and pains associated with IVF treatments, notes Trolice.
+These cushioned mats, which work similarly to an acupressure massage, can help relieve the aches and pains associated with IVF treatments, Trolice notes.

 The mat’s surface is covered in spiky pressure points which, yes, look terrifying.
-Still, reviewers sing its praises: One describes it as “clearly evil, but extremely effective,” while another calls it a “bizarre fire torture mat provides great relief!”
+Still, reviewers sing its praises.
+One describes it as “clearly evil, but extremely effective,” while another says that this “bizarre fire torture mat provides great relief!”